toddbranch/ECE382/notes/L2/index.md

     - Discuss endianness (Big vs Little Endian)
     - Endianness is concerned with the ordering of bytes on a computer.
     - Little Endian means the least significant byte of a chunk of data is stored at the lowest memory address.
-        - The MSP430 and your computer, presuming you run an x86_64 processor use this.
+        - The MSP430 and your computer, presuming you run an x86_64 processor, use this.
     - Big Endian means the most significant byte of a chunk of data is stored at the lowest memory address.
         - The 68S12 we used last semester used this